-Today, my health, vitality, energy, and happiness are at an all-time high.
+Four years later, my health, vitality, energy, and happiness were at an all-time high.
 The scary thing is that I never thought of myself as “burned out.”

 I felt that my daily life was pretty typical.
-Waking up at 5 AM, working out, eating breakfast, spending the day driving in my car for my sales job, having lunch and dinner with customers, driving back home, and asleep by midnight.
+Waking up at 5 AM, work out, eat breakfast, spend the day driving in my car for my sales job, have lunch and dinner with customers, drive back home, and fall asleep by midnight.